VKK07/terraform/README.md

-# terraform pollscm jenkins and wordpress
+# terraform pollscm and wordpress